“Play is the primary way children were designed to learn.”

 How do you teach children about sustainability?

-By looking after their own garden, children get a chance to dig in the soil, learn about insects and contribute to the compost.
 Being part of a natural cycle teaches them to live in harmony with the natural world.
 This is continued in our indoor spaces, where children learn about recycling and waste.

 Why is sustainability so important to Gamumbi?

 You’re never too young to learn about the world and how to care for it!
 By giving children plenty of time outside, they learn to love nature.
 And when we love something, we tend to treat it better.
+We’re proud that our community of children feel empowered to look after their planet.

 Gamumbi Early Education Centre in Coffs Harbour-18.jpg